Spanish verbs: Contrasting haber and tener

-The verbs haber and tener are easily distinguished, but they may pose a problem for learners of Spanish who speak other Romance languages (where the cognates of haber and tener are used differently), for English speakers (where "have" is used as a verb and as an auxiliary), and others.
+The verbs haber and tener are easily distinguished, but they may pose a problem for learners of Spanish who speak other Romance languages (where the cognates of haber and tener are used differently), and for English speakers (where "have" is used as a verb and as an auxiliary).
 Haber derives from Latin habeō, with the basic meaning of "to have".
 Tener derives from Latin teneō, with the basic meaning of "to hold", "to keep".
-As habeō began to degrade and become reduced to just ambiguous monosyllables in the present tense, the Iberian Romance languages (Spanish, Gallician-Portuguese, and Catalan) restricted its use and started to use teneō as the ordinary verb expressing having and possession.
+As habeō began to degrade and become reduced to just ambiguous monosyllables in the present tense, the Iberian Romance languages (languages closely related to Spanish) restricted its use and started to use teneō as the ordinary verb expressing having and possession.

 Haber: expressing existence

 Haber can be used as an impersonal verb expressing existence ("there is/are").
 When used impersonally, haber has a special present-tense form: hay instead of ha.
-The y is presumed to be a fossilized form of the mediaeval Castilian clitic pronoun y or i, once meaning "there", but now semantically empty, historically cognate with French y, Catalan hi and Italian vi from Latin ibi.
+The y is presumed to be a fossilized form of the mediaeval Castilian clitic pronoun y or i, once meaning "there", but now semantically empty.
+It is cognate with French y, Catalan hi and Italian vi from Latin ibi.

 Unlike in English, in standard Spanish the thing that "is there" is not the subject of the sentence, and therefore there is no agreement between it and the verb (there is often agreement though in dialectal Spanish).
 This echoes constructions seen in languages such as French (il y a = "it there has"), Catalan (hi ha = "[it] there has"), and even Chinese (有 yǒu = "[it] has"):